Meet Animetrics

 Our journey begins at Boğaziçi University, our shared alma mater in Türkiye.
 Later on, life brought us together abroad.
 In the Netherlands, we were both in the Economics Ph.D. program at Tilburg University.
 Beyond being fellow scholars, we also became housemates.
 In the intimacy of shared living, our friendship deepened, and our shared values found fertile ground.

-Initially bound by a strong feminist solidarity, our journey took a profound turn when we both embraced a vegan lifestyle, driven by ethical and environmental considerations.
+Initially bound by a strong feminist solidarity, our journey took a deeper turn when we both embraced a vegan lifestyle, driven by ethical and environmental considerations.
 This transformation marked the intersection of our values with a broader commitment to non-human animal rights, sparking discussions on how best to contribute to the movement.

 Our academic paths and dedication converged when we worked with Vegan Hacktivists to understand data and technology within the animal rights movement.
 This experience allowed us to witness the strength of collective effort.